|

 A week later 400 fans were on hand to view the unpublicized,

 initial 4 versus 9 game.
 Feigner rose to the occasion.
+In

-19 batters.
-One ball was hit to the shortstop, and one
+One ball was hit to the shortstop, and one to the first baseman.

-in favour of the Court.
+The final score was 7-0 in favor of the Court.

 The players of the opposition team deserve much praise.
+Sometimes

-of what is called "horseplay."
-The intention is never
+called "horseplay."
+The intention is never to make a player

-to make a player look bad.
-After all, when a man offers
+look bad.
+After all, when a man offers his services to play,

-his services to play, we have nothing but respect for
+we have nothing but respect for him.

 Eddie